zienas/pms-v/eng-prompt.md

 The Windows application must implement the full feature set of its web counterpart.
 This includes:

 -   **Dynamic Geospatial Dashboard**: A live, coordinate-based map that visualizes vessel traffic.
-    -   Must render custom vessel icons based on status, size, and orientation (for docked vessels).
-    -   Must display port and berth boundary geometries (polygons) from the database.
-    -   Must support interactive zoom/pan, custom map tile layers or backgrounds, and a 2 NM proximity circle.
-    -   Vessels on the map must be selectable, showing detailed tooltips on hover and opening an edit/details view on click.

--   **Proactive & Automated Alerts**: An advanced alert system to enhance situational awareness.
+-   **Proactive & Automated Alerts**: An advanced alert system for proximity warnings, safety, and conflict alerts.
-    -   **Proximity Alerts**: Automatically generate alerts and native Windows notifications when a vessel enters a 2 NM radius of the port center.
-    -   **Safety & Conflict Alerts**: Generate alerts for double-booked berths, vessels exceeding berth length/draft limits, and vessels carrying dangerous goods.

 -   **Vessel Trip & Stopover Tracking**: The application must manage the entire lifecycle of a vessel's visit (a "trip" or "stopover").
-    -   A unique Trip ID should be generated for each visit, from arrival to departure.
-    -   A dedicated **Trip Directory** must provide a sortable, filterable data grid of all trips.
-    -   An interactive **Trip Details** view must allow editing of trip-specific data (e.g., assigned agent/pilot) and display a detailed **Stopover Timeline** breaking down time spent at each berth or anchorage.

--   **Comprehensive Vessel & Berth Management**: Full CRUD (Create, Read, Update, Delete) functionality.
+-   **Comprehensive Vessel & Berth Management**: Full CRUD (Create, Read, Update, Delete) functionality for all port assets.
-    -   **Vessel Directory**: A filterable, sortable data grid of all vessels.
-    -   **Berth Directory**: A detailed view of all berths, their status (occupied/available), and specifications.
-    -   **Ship Movement History**: A detailed, auditable log for each vessel, tracking all status changes, berth assignments, and agent/pilot assignments. **This history must be logically grouped by Trip ID** to provide a clear, chronological breakdown of every action that occurred during each distinct visit.

--   **Vessel Attendance Analytics**: A dedicated analytics view showing historical attendance data for each vessel, including:
+-   **Vessel Attendance Analytics**: A dedicated analytics view showing historical attendance data for each vessel.
-    -   Total visit count.
-    -   Total, average, minimum, and maximum stay durations.
-    -   A breakdown of time spent at dock vs. time at anchorage.

--   **Multi-Port & User Management (Admin)**:
-    -   Full CRUD functionality for Ports, Berths, and Users.
+-   **Multi-Port & User Management (Admin)**: Full CRUD functionality for Ports, Berths, and Users, including a map-based geometry editor.
-    -   Ability to draw and edit port/berth geometry directly on a map interface.
-The implementation must replicate the web app's streamlined workflow:
-        -   **Berths/Quays**: Defined by a start point, end point, and width, with the system calculating the length and generating the rectangular polygon.
-        -   **Anchorages**: Defined by a center point and a radius, with the system calculating the diameter.
-        -   All points must be interactive (drag-and-drop).
-    -   A detailed, sortable audit trail of all user login/logout events.

--   **Unified & Auditable System Logs**: A dedicated, tab-based interface for viewing all system events.
+-   **Unified & Auditable System Logs**: A dedicated, tab-based interface for viewing all system events, including vessel movements, port actions, user sessions, and UI interactions.
-    -   Must provide a unified view of all events as well as filtered views for Vessel Movements, Port Actions (e.g., pilot/berth assignments), and User Login/Logout sessions.
-    -   All log views must be sortable, filterable, and exportable to both CSV and PDF formats.

--   **Authentication & Role-Based Access Control (RBAC)**:
+-   **Authentication & Role-Based Access Control (RBAC)**: Secure login with forced password resets and role-based feature restrictions.
-    -   Secure login screen.
-    -   **Forced Password Reset**: The system must enforce a password change for new users or upon an administrative password reset to enhance security.
-    -   Application features and data access must be restricted based on user roles (Admin, Operator, Captain, etc.) as defined in the existing system.

--   **Data Export**:
-    -   Functionality to export all data grids (Vessel Directory, Login History, Vessel Analytics) to CSV files.
+-   **Data Export**: Functionality to export all data grids to CSV and to generate professional PDF reports for trips.
-    -   Functionality to generate and export professional, print-ready **PDF reports** for the main Trip Directory and for individual, detailed trip summaries (including the Stopover Timeline).

 ---

 ## 3. Proposed Technical Stack & Architecture

-### 3.1.
-Application Framework
--   **Primary Recommendation**: **.NET MAUI**.
-This provides a modern, XAML-based UI framework that is performant, and while this project targets Windows, it offers a path to future cross-platform support (macOS).
--   **Alternative**: **WPF (Windows Presentation Foundation)**.
-A mature and powerful framework for building Windows-only applications.

-### 3.2.
-Architecture
+-   **Application Framework**: **.NET MAUI** (recommended) or **WPF**.
--   **Pattern**: **MVVM (Model-View-ViewModel)** is required.
-This ensures a clean separation of concerns between the UI (View), the application logic (ViewModel), and the data (Model).
+-   **Architecture**: **MVVM (Model-View-ViewModel)** is required.
--   **Service Layer**: A dedicated layer should be implemented to handle all business logic.
--   **Repository Pattern**: For abstracting data access, whether from a local database or a remote API.

-### 3.3.
-Database
-The application must support two operational modes:
-1.  **Standalone/Local Mode**: Utilizes a local **SQLite** database.
-The application will be fully functional on a single machine.
-2.  **Networked/Client-Server Mode**: Connects to a central **PostgreSQL (with PostGIS)** or **SQL Server** database.
-This allows multiple clients to share the same live data.
-The application should allow the user to configure the database connection at startup or through a settings panel.

-### 3.4.
-Key Components & Libraries
+-   **Database**: Support for both a local **SQLite** database (standalone mode) and a central **PostgreSQL (with PostGIS)** database (networked mode).
--   **Mapping**: A robust mapping control is critical.
+-   **Mapping**: A robust mapping control like `Microsoft.Maui.Controls.Maps` or `Mapsui`.
-    -   For .NET MAUI: Investigate `Microsoft.Maui.Controls.Maps` or third-party libraries like `Mapsui`.
-    -   The chosen library must support custom markers, polygon overlays, and preferably custom map tile sources.
--   **UI Controls**: Utilize modern UI controls that align with the Windows Fluent Design System.
-Consider libraries like the Windows Community Toolkit or commercial suites (Telerik, Syncfusion) for advanced data grids and charts.
--   **NMEA Parsing**: A reliable .NET library for parsing NMEA-0183 sentences is required for the AIS ingestion service.
+-   **NMEA Parsing**: A reliable .NET library for parsing NMEA-0183 sentences.

 ---

 ## 4. Live AIS Data Ingestion (Critical Requirement)

-This is a primary advantage of the native application.
-The app must **natively and directly** handle AIS data streams without a separate intermediary service.
+The native application must **directly** handle AIS data streams from hardware without a separate service.

--   **Implementation**: Create a singleton background service within the application that runs on its own thread.
+-   **Implementation**: A singleton background service running on its own thread.
--   **UDP Listener**: This service must be able to open a UDP socket on a configurable port and listen for incoming AIS data packets.
+-   **Listeners**: The service must be able to open a UDP socket on a configurable port and connect to a configurable COM port to listen for data.
--   **Serial Port Listener**: The service must also be able to connect to a configurable COM port (e.g., from a USB-to-Serial adapter) and read the data stream.
--   **Data Processing**:
-    1. Receive raw NMEA sentences.
-    2. Use the chosen NMEA library to parse them into structured AIS messages.
-    3. Persist the relevant data (position, IMO, name, status) to the application's database via the repository layer.
-    4. Broadcast events within the application (e.g., using a weak event manager) to notify ViewModels of new data so the UI can update in real-time.
+-   **Data Processing**: The service will receive raw NMEA sentences, parse them into structured AIS messages, persist the data to the database, and broadcast events within the application to update the UI in real-time.

 ---